geoffreyDalfin/docker-aspnetcore-couchbase/README.md

 Click on "Finish Default" button.

-Finally, click on "ADD BUCKET" and Set Bucket name : Jul
+Finally, click on "ADD BUCKET" and set Bucket name : Jul

 After creating your cluster, launch in your favourite browser  :  http://localhost:5000/WeatherForecast